sayannath/Blood-Cell-Detection-TFOD-2.0/README.md

 The dataset used in this project was collected from [here](https://github.com/Shenggan/BCCD_Dataset).

-The directory structure looks like so:
+The project directory structure looks like:

 ```
 .